 Libby Hill is not just a ‘trail’ place.
 It is an open space for the community that provides many opportunities for recreation.
 Here are a few of the things that trail users enjoy:

 All levels of walking and hiking experiences are available.
-See our suggested trail combinations to find the routes that work best for you.
+Discover all your trail options at our hiking page.
 Remember when trails are groomed you must restrict hiking and walking to narrow trails.
+Also see our suggested hiking page.

 With five miles (8 km) of groomed trails, Libby Hill provides a great ski experience.
 Trails are groomed for major ski events and after snowstorms.
 We encourage trail users to post trail conditions on our Facebook page.